Three Smart Saps: Production notes

 Three Smart Saps was filmed on April 7–10, 1942.
 This is the seventh of sixteen Stooge shorts with the word "three" in the title.
 The film's title is a play on the 1936 musical comedy film Three Smart Girls.

 The mobster party in prison is decorated with college-sports-style banners for Alcatraz, Joliet, Leavenworth and Sing Sing, all well-known prisons of the day.

-The scene featuring Curly's loosely basted suit that comes apart at the seams while he is on the dance floor was a routine borrowed from Harold Lloyd's 1925 film The Freshman.
+The sequence depicting Curly's suit unraveling at the seams while he dances is reminiscent of a routine employed in Harold Lloyd's 1925 film The Freshman.
+Although Clyde Bruckman, the writer associated with this comedic sequence, did not contribute to Lloyd's film, he is credited with potentially drawing inspiration from it for this particular gag.